codysoyland/django-smart-load-tag/README.md

 django-smart-load-tag
 =====================

-An attempt to bring namespaces and more control to Django's {% load %} tag.
+An attempt to bring namespaces and more control to Django's `{% load %}` tag.

+This project includes two tags: `{% import %}` and a replacement for the built-in `{% load %}`.
+Both provide a similar feature set.
+The primary difference is that `{% import %}` namespaces by default, where `{% load %}` does not, retaining backwards compatibility with Django's built-in `{% load %}` tag.

 introduction
 ------------

-When loaded, this tag replaces the existing load tag, as it is backwards-compatible.
+After loading, the `{% load %}` tag replaces the existing load tag, as it is backwards-compatible.
 It provides features that the existing load tag lacks:

-### Templatetag namespaces:
+### templatetag namespaces:

     {% load my_tags into cool_tags %}    # Load library `my_tags` into namespace `cool_tags`.
     {% cool_tags.my_tag %}               # Usage of tag `my_tag` imported above as part of the template library `my_tags`.

-### Load only a single tag from a library:
+### load only a single tag from a library:

     {% load lib.tag_name %}    # Load tag `tag_name` from templatetag library `lib`.
     {% tag_name %}             # Usage of tag imported above.

-### Load library from a specific application:
+### load library from a specific application:

     {% load lib from my_app %}    # Ensure that library is loaded from my_app (by default, this will load the last library of that name in all your INSTALLED_APPS).

-### Load tag as different name
+### load tag as different name

     {% load my_tags.foo_tag as my_foo_tag %}    # Load tag `foo_tag` from library `my_tags` and assign to name `my_foo_tag`
     {% my_foo_tag %}                            # Usage of tag imported above.